Standard Terms For The Supply Of Goods And/Or Services

 1.1.
 Document Overview

-The document provides the standard terms for the supply of goods and/or services (hereinafter referred to as “Goods”) for Jasco Electronics Holdings Limited and/or its relevant subsidiaries.
+The document provides the standard terms for the supply of goods and/or services (hereinafter referred to as “Goods”) for Jasco Electronics Holdings Proprietary Limited and/or its relevant subsidiaries.

 1.2.
 Reference Documents